How to Language Transferrable Skills

-It’s a good question, but emanates from what is often a mistaken belief that a crisp articulation of transferable skills will qualify a job applicant for consideration.
+These are good questions, but emanate from what is often a mistaken belief that a crisp articulation of transferable skills will qualify a job applicant for consideration.
 Unfortunately, in most instances that’s simply not the case.

-What are some of the most commonly sought transferable skills?
+What are some of the most commonly sought transferrable skills?

 - Project management

 - Ability to effectively communicate in writing and orally

 - Attention to detail

 - Technological literacy

 Most of these skills are primarily functions that have been fulfilled in previous jobs.
 What’s more important to prospective employers is the degree to which an applicant has made something happen.
 So, rather than transferable skills I recommend that you think instead about transferable impact, and the skills that are able to demonstrate what effect you’ve had.
 Skills that lend themselves more readily to illustrating impact are, for example:

 If you’re applying for a job that demands some of these skills you will of course need to illustrate them on a resume and in an interview with specific examples.
 But employers are generally reluctant to gamble on transfer-ability; they are much more comfortable with direct evidence of skills and accomplishments that have been demonstrated in settings, situations, and applied to problems that are likely to be encountered in the new job.
 This evidence is very difficult to communicate in a resume.

 Don’t make the mistake of thinking that just because YOU know you can do a job that you want to land, an employer can easily be convinced of that if you don’t have very clearly related experience.
 And even if you do, again impact trumps experience.